catherinelee274/catherinelee274.github.io/_posts/2017-11-07-NQueens-Dilemma.md

 Some programming assignments don't require convoluted and complex structures.
 I could've solved this entire problem with just a 2D array and recursion.
 An arrayList only complicated things and made debugging more of a pain.
 Like with FizzBuzz, sometimes you need to do things the brutal way.

 Also, PLAN before you code.
 I treated coding like I did writing (diving right in without a plan) which explains why I am bad at both.
+Okay, perhaps not bad, but they are subject areas with which I need much improvement.